How Long Does Cocaine Stay in Your System? Cocaine’s Half-Life

 Testing for Cocaine Use

-Scientists have developed tests to detect whether or not cocaine was used – usually a drug screen, toxicology report, or cocaine test.
+Scientists have developed tests to detect whether or not cocaine was used – usually a drug screen, toxicology report, or cocaine drug test.
 Saliva, blood, urine, hair, and sweat can all detect traces of cocaine in the body.

 Factors That Affect Detection:

-As with all drug tests, the accuracy of results and duration of time for which cocaine stays in one’s system can be affected by other factors.
+As with all drug tests, the accuracy of results and the duration of time for which cocaine stays in one’s system can be affected by other factors.

 Some of the factors that can affect cocaine detection are: